dmiksik/doi-cz-harvest/README.md

 * `data/processed/datasets_dedup.jsonl` (+ optional `.gz`)
 * `data/processed/summary_stats.json`
-* `data/processed/institutions.tsv`

-In `institutions.tsv`:

-* `dataset_count` – number of deduplicated DOIs linked to the ROR
-* `author_count` – number of distinct authors who **explicitly** list this ROR in their affiliation
+* `data/processed/institutions.tsv` (legacy DOI-level institution summary, not used by the web UI)

 ---

 ## 3. Collapse Zenodo versions to concept DOI

 Zenodo exposes separate DOIs for versions + one concept DOI.
 For statistics on “how many datasets”, you can collapse Zenodo to concept level:

 ```bash
 python scripts/collapse_zenodo_versions.py \